 The HRC is responsible for monitoring, reviewing, and making recommendations to the Board in respect of succession planning.
 This includes preparing for planned and unplanned executive transitions, employee movements, retirements, and voluntary and involuntary exits, as well as the development of special retention arrangements.
-The Committee oversees a structured succession planning and assessment process for key executive roles that involves identifying and categorizing the degree of readiness of internal succession candidates.
-The talent strategy used to guide Crombie's succession planning work is fully aligned with the overall corporate strategy and the Company's diversity, equity, and inclusion commitment.
+The HRC oversees a structured succession planning and assessment process for key executive roles that involves identifying and categorizing the degree of readiness of internal succession candidates.
+The talent strategy used to good commitment

-Each year, the Committee reviews the updated structured succession plan for leadership positions at the Vice President level and above.
+Each year, the HRC reviews the updated structured succession plan for leadership positions at the Vice President level and above.
 Internal candidates are identified as successors in one or more of the positions, as well as the leadership development that is required to increase readiness.
 Succession plans also include actions to accelerate key talent internally, broaden diversity, or to address succession gaps in a particular role through recruitment outsourcing.
-The Committee reviewed the succession plan quarterly during 2022.
+The HRC reviewed the succession plan twice during 2023.

-Over 2021 and 2022, the HRC and the Board completed a structured succession planning exercise for senior management roles, including the CEO role.
+Over 2021 and 2022, the HRC and the Board completed a structured succession planning exercise for senior leadership roles, including the CEO role.
 A sub-committee of the Board was formed to oversee the work.
 A leading talent advisory firm conducted readiness assessments of potential CEO successor candidates and worked with the sub-committee to develop comprehensive leadership development plans for all successor candidates.
-Don Clow, President & CEO advised the Board in February 2023 of his retirement.
-The Board appointed Mark Holly, formerly with Empire Company Ltd., to succeed him effective March 1, 2023.
+Don Clow, President & CEO retired from his role as President & CEO with Crombie in February 2023.
+The Board appointed Mark Holly, formerly with Empire Company Limited, to succeed him effective March 1, 2023.